google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 When there are multiple data points for the same place on the x-axis, line charts are not as useful.

 Problems:
-* Students with different study habits will have different GPAs, despite studying the same amount (and vice versa) - the a visualization with a continuous line masks these values
+* Students with different study habits will have different GPAs, despite studying the same amoun, and vice versa.
+A visualization with a continuous line masks these values.
-  * These values could have been interesting to analyze and without losing the ability to see other trends this can be encapsulated in other visualizations
+  * These values could have been interesting to analyze and -- without losing the ability to see other trends -- this can be encapsulated in other visualizations.
-* Indicates a continuous correlation where there might not be one
+* Indicates a continuous correlation where there might not be one.
-  * Ex. does an extra ½ hour of work per day really boost you an extra little bit on GPA or is it actually that you have to jump to a whole hour?
+  * Ex.
+Does an extra ½ hour of work per day really boost you an extra little bit on GPA, or is it actually that you have to jump to a whole hour?
-  * These gaps are missing when seeing it as a continuous line
+  * These gaps are missing when seeing it as a continuous line.

 Image Details:
 * [bad-line-chart.png](http://www.google.com): Copyright Google